shamanec/GADS-Android-stream/README.md

 **NB** I am not an Android developer.
 This project is a mix of official Android documentation, StackOverflow, googling and ChatGPT.
 I do not claim that it is good, it can definitely can be improved, but it serves its intended purpose.

 ## Features
-* Usable to smooth FPS depending on device
+* Usable to smooth FPS depending on device - probably reaches 30 FPS on my Huawei P20 Pro
 * Usable but non-zero latency, might be a few frames behind
 * Frames are only sent when something changes on the screen, so you might not see a frame on initial connect
 * Easy socket interface - directly sends JPEG encoded image data that can be consumed on the other end